abnerLing/dysarthria-asr/README.md

 The script is similar to https://github.com/ffxiong/uaspeech and uses the exact same LM method but a few differences with the acoustic model training.

 ###### For example:
-  - Included double delta training before applying lda_mlt training.
+  - Included double delta training before applying lda_mllt training.
   - Speed and tempo augmentation options.
   - Data preparation using python not bash.
   - Allowed the testing of different context windows.